feed1stblood/multiuser_sketchpad/README.md

 web socket, with some additional function (conversion between simplified Chinese and traditional Chinese so people spoke these two similar language can play together)

+# Client support
+Any browser that support Html5 and websocket, including android and iOS

 # Current progress
 - [x] Drawing canvas
 - [x] Synchronize canvas among multiple users